 - Must have plenty of power sockets

-- Must have at least 10 comfortable “chair + table” combos
+- Must have at least 10 comfortable “chair + table” combos and a table top protector for each table

 - Because we want our backs to feel well after 3 hours of sitting and be sure that there is a spot for us